 "This lexicon represents a convenient work of reference for persons who played a part in political, ecclesiastical, and literary history in the East down to the tenth century.
 The chief source for this is the encyclopedia of Constantine VII Porphyrogenitus (912-59), and for Roman history the excerpts of John of Antioch (seventh century).
 Krumbacher (Byzantinische Literatur, 566) counts two main sources of the work: Constantine VII for ancient history, and Hamartolus (Georgios Monachos) for the Byzantine age" (Wikipedia article on Suda, accessed 02-02-2010).

-ISTC No. is00829000.
-In November 2013 a digital facsimile was available from the Bayerische Staatsbibliothek at this link.
 The most significant modern edition and the first edition in English, is Suda On Line: Byzantine Lexicography.
 This online collaboration began in 1998, predating the Wikipedia, which began in 2001.
+In August 2014 the English translation was completed.